SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-claim-expense-reimbursements-with-Xero-Expense-App/rule.md

 #### Accountant

-1. Review the Xero Expense claims every Thursday
+1. Review the Xero Expense claims weekly

 2. Complete a general check of the receipt details